lassejlv/servemon/docs/index.md

       details: Servemon is blazing fast, your site is up under 10ms.
     - icon: 🛠️
       title: Simple to use
-      details: Just run `servemon run` and start serving your site.
+      details: Just run `servemon dev` and start serving your site.
 ---

 <style>